Photo: La Paz = Peace

 It’s a simple fact.
 Travelers have different expectations and desires.
 They speak different languages.
 And effective signage needs to address multiple audiences.

 What language do the signs need to be written?
-Ideally, the signs should be multilingual, capable of being understood by foreigners and locals alike.
+In some cases, the signs should be multilingual, capable of being understood by foreigners and locals alike.

 For example, in the state of Oaxaca, Mexico, archaeological sites have markers in Spanish, English and Zapotec languages.